chromaui/chromatic-docs/src/content/guides/manual-ui-review.md

 # Manual UI Review

-Manual UI Review helps you see the visual differences between any pair of branches - even if your project isn't connected to a git provider.
+Manual UI Review helps you see the visual differences between any pair of branches - even if your project isn't connected to a Git provider.

 ## Enable UI Review